JonCooperWorks/wgrpcd-rs/README.md

 Before you start, make sure Rust and Cargo are installed on your system.

 ## Deployment
-If the `CLOUD_INIT` environment variable is set, the build script will automatically generate a wgrpcd-cloud-init-deploy.yml file.
+If the `CLOUD_INIT` environment variable is set, the build script will automatically generate a cloud-init script `wgrpcd-cloud-init-deploy.yml` in your working directory.
-This file can be used to initialize a virtual machine in the cloud, setting up wgrpcd with all necessary configurations.
+This file can be used to initialize a virtual machine in the cloud, setting up `wgrpcd` with TLS, a CA for signing client certificates and a Wireguard VPN with a fresh pair of keys.

 ### Environment Variables for Cloud-Init
 To generate a cloud-init configuration during the build, set the following environment variables: